-Today, thanks to many positive changes in my own personal health, Mark and I launched Lenity Financial.
-We see this as an opportunity to make a real difference in the lives of others through our passionate response to their financial issues.
+Today at Lenity Financial, Inc. we see an opportunity to make a real difference in the lives of others through our passionate response to their financial issues.
 Exceptional service to our number one priority – our clients – is foremost, while we work to bring change to the financial industry.
 Lenity Financial is a dynamic, spirited financial services firm bringing clarity, transparency, and an amazing personalized experience to each client.

 Mark and I sincerely thank you for taking the time to read our story.
 We look forward to working with you at Lenity.

 Lisa combines a sincere desire to help people make better financial choices with her nearly 20 years of experience at Merrill Lynch, most recently as a vice president of investments and business financial advisor.
 Making it her mission to help others achieve a financially sustainable and healthful lifestyle, Lisa is also considered an industry thinker and has been interviewed by Standard & Poor’s (S&P) and the Wall Street Journal (WSJ).
 Lisa also speaks on financial health and wellness and write’s regularly on the topic.